-3.1.1 Concurrent adoption of IFRS 9 "Financial Instruments" and IFRS 17 "Insurance Contracts"
+3.1 Concurrent adoption of IFRS 9 "Financial Instruments" and IFRS 17 "Insurance Contracts"

 IFRS 17 and IFRS 9 are applicable for accounting periods beginning on or after 1 January 2023.
 IFRS 17 requires comparative financial information to be produced at 1 January 2022.
-In the interests of symmetry, CNP Assurances has opted to also prepare comparative financial information reflecting the first-time application of IFRS 9 in the consolidated financial statements at the same date.
+CNP Assurances has opted to also prepare comparative financial information reflecting the first-time application of IFRS 9 in the consolidated financial statements at the same date.